kevinjdev/Intro-To-Self-Driving-Cars/README.md

 `git clone https://github.com/kevinjdev/Udacity-Intro-Self-Driving-Cars.git`

+## Prerequisites
+* For the Python projects, Jupyter Notebook should be installed
+* For the C++ projects, a gcc compiler should be installed.

 ## Histogram Filter in Python2
 I implemented the 2D **sense** function in *localize.py* to update a robot's belief in its current position to perform localization.
 I also used pdb to debug the **move** function, fixing a bug due  to incorrect array indexing.

-### Prerequisites
+### Known Issue
-* Jupyter Notebook installed
-* Python 2 environment active.
-Using Anaconda, I ran the following 2 commands in terminal to set up a python2 environment in Jupyter.
-All python notebooks are implmented with Python 3.
+* To run **Histogram Filter in Python2**, a Python 2 environment needs to be active.
+Python 2 is no longer supported as of April 2020, so I will attempt to modify this project for Python 3.
+Using Anaconda, I ran the following 2 commands in terminal to set up a Python 2 environment in Jupyter.
+All other Python projects use Python 3.
 ```
 conda install nb_conda_kernels
 conda create -n py27 python=2.7 ipykernel